void-linux/void-packages/Manual.md

 - `rust` specifies environment variables required for cross-compiling crates via cargo and for compiling cargo -sys crates.

+- `gir` specifies dependencies for native and cross builds to deal with GObject Introspection

 <a id="functions"></a>
 ### Functions